netsil/manifests/README.md

 - **2001** (TCP) for collectors metrics channel.
 - **2003** (TCP and UDP) for collectors control and data channel.
 - **5005** (TCP) for collectors load balancer channel.

-Finally, Netsil requires an open channel to a license site for verifying your license key.
-Thus, ensure that you can reach `lm.netsil.com` on port 443 from where you are running Netsil AOC.

 ## Support
 For help please join our public [slack channel](https://netsil-users.slack.com) or email support@netsil.com